jimthunderbird/php-to-c-extension/README.md

-PHP-TO-C-Ext is a tool to allow developer to write codes in PHP and convert it directly to php extensions.
+PHP-TO-C-Ext is a tool to allow developer to build Zend Engine based PHP Extensions using PHP together with C.

-With PHP-TO-C-Ext tool, the developer can choose a php file that is not changed quite often and convert it to native php extension, thus speeding up the server response time and lower the resource consumption for each request.

 PHP-TO-C-EXT is built on top of these great things:

 + Zephir (http://zephir-lang.com/)
 + PHP Parser (https://github.com/nikic/PHP-Parser)
 + PHP to Zephir (https://github.com/fezfez/php-to-zephir)

+PHP-TO-C-EXT is tested on Fedora Linux 21 and Mac OS Yosemite.

 ##Installation